-Shilpa R. Taufique, Ph.D., Co-Director of Psychology Education and Training, Child Track Specialty, and Director, Comprehensive Adolescent Rehabilitation and Education Services (CARES), The Child and Family Institute.
+Shilpa R. Taufique, Ph.D., Co-Director of Psychology Education and Training, Child Track Specialty, and Director, Comprehensive Adolescent Rehabilitation and Education Services (CARES).
 Assistant Professor of Psychiatry, Icahn School of Medicine at Mt.
 Sinai.
 Degree: New York University, 2004.
-Interests: Group dynamics; systems theories; organizational and program development; co-occurring disorders (substance use and mental health); adolescent and young adult development; diversity issues.
+Interests: : Organizational and program development; systems theories; group dynamics; co-occurring disorders (substance use and mental health); adolescent and young adult development; diversity issues.

 Andrew Twardon, Ph.D., Director, Center for Intensive Treatment of Personality Disorders.
 Clinical Associate, New School University.
 Degree: New School University, 1993.
 Interests: Assessment, diagnosis and psychotherapy of personality disorders; application of Buddhist meditation in psychotherapy; self and language.